UK retailer M&S axes 7,000 jobs on virus fallout - RFI

 London (AFP)

-Marks and Spencer, the British retail chain selling clothes and food, is to cut around 7,000 jobs as the coronavirus pandemic increasingly pushes customers to shop online, it said Tuesday.
+Marks and Spencer, the British food and clothes retailer, said Tuesday it will cut around 7,000 jobs as the coronavirus pandemic increasingly pushes customers to shop online.

-The job cuts, to be carried out over the next three months, include losses from its central support centre, in regional management and in its UK stores, M&S said in a statement.
+The job cuts, to be implemented over the next three months, include losses from its central support centre, in regional management and across its UK stores, the group said in a statement.

-Marks employs more than 80,000 staff, of whom the vast majority work in the UK.
+Marks and Spencer employs more than 80,000 staff, of whom the vast majority work in the UK, where its decades-long cherished status among shoppers has diminished in recent years amid fierce online competition.

-Chief executive Steve Rowe said the company would become a "leaner, faster business set up to serve changing customer needs".
+Chief executive Steve Rowe said the job cuts would enable the company to become a "leaner, faster business set up to serve changing customer needs".

-Alongside the job cuts, M&S "expects to create a number" of positions to help the group meet a surge in online demand for its products.
+Alongside the losses, Marks and Spencer "expects to create a number" of positions to help meet a surge in online demand for its products.

-While total group sales slumped by around one fifth in the 19 weeks to August 8 -- which included most of the period Britain was in lockdown -- online revenue surged nearly 40 percent, Marks said Tuesday.
+While total group sales slumped by around one fifth in the 19 weeks to August 8 -- which included most of the period Britain was in lockdown -- online revenue surged nearly 40 percent year-on-year, it said.

-"It is clear that there has been a material shift in trade and whilst it is too early to predict with precision where a new post-COVID sales mix will settle, we must act now to reflect this change," Marks said.
+"It is clear that there has been a material shift in trade and whilst it is too early to predict with precision where a new post-COVID sales mix will settle, we must act now to reflect this change," the retailer said.

+Known for its off-the-peg suits and sandwiches enjoyed by office workers, Marks and Spencer has further been hit by customers working from home.

+"An added blow from the current crisis is that the type of clothes we're after has changed too, and not in M&S' favour," noted Sophie Lund-Yates, equity analyst at Hargreaves Lansdown.

+"The next big test for Marks and Spencer will be the imminent launch of its supply deal with (online supermarket) Ocado for UK online food orders.

+"A lot is riding on this joint venture being a success and further accelerating growth in Marks and Spencer's food sales," he said.

-The company joins the likes of UK department store chains Debenhams and John Lewis, as well as pharmacy group Boots, in cutting thousands of jobs owing to fallout from COVID-19.
+The retailer joins the likes of UK department store chains Debenhams and John Lewis, as well as pharmacy group Boots, in cutting thousands of jobs owing to fallout from COVID-19.

 Official data last week showed that Britain's economy shrank by one fifth in the second quarter, more than any European neighbour, as the lockdown plunged the country into its deepest recession on record.